Our Food Assistance Programs

 The Senior Grocery program meets the specific needs of seniors by providing balanced, nutritious meals they can easily make at home.

-SNAP — the Supplemental Assistance Nutrition Program, formerly Food Stamps — helps more than 46 million people every year.
+SNAP — the Supplemental Nutrition Assistance Program, formerly Food Stamps — helps more than more than 40 million people every year.
 Designed to help families with critical and basic nutrition needs who are going through hard times, SNAP is often the first line of defense against hunger in America.
 But according to Feeding America research, only 41 percent of the households we serve receive SNAP benefits — compared to the estimated 88 percent that could be eligible.
 Feeding America works to bridge that gap by partnering with state and local agencies, family advocates, employers and community and faith-based organizations to help eligible families understand and apply for the program.